drexelbiomed/pre-req_check/README.md

 Anything from the [Course Descriptions page](http://catalog.drexel.edu/coursedescriptions/quarter/undergrad/) will work, but enter MATH 300 or BMES 202 for a quick test.

 ## Known Issues
 * Some courses begin result with "And" or "Or".
-Known courses: BMES 325, BMES 451.
+Known course(s): BMES 325, BMES 451.
+* Some courses end with "And" or "Or".
+Known course(s): MATH 121.
 * Does not recognize course without space.
 (BMES302)

 ## To-do list